 Tears locked her throat.
 She hadn’t been able to save her father, but she could save other people, someday.
 She walked faster.
 Nobody understood her ambitions except Uncle Dolf.
 He battled his life, as she did, searching for something bigger something meaningful.

 -Prisoner of Night and Fog, Anne Blankman

 Poetic, lovely, earth-shattering, heart-breaking…this book was so many things.
-Even though Prisoner of Night and Fog came out in 2014, I feel grateful that I only read it recently.
-If I had to wait a year for book 2, I probably would have cried.
+Even though Prisoner of Night and Fog came out in 2014, I feel grateful that I only read it now.
+If I had to wait a year for book 2, I probably would’ve cried.

 I’m not usually a fan of historical fiction, but she made me a convert.
-Told in the third person, Blankman’s writing style is…beautiful.
-Truly stunning and seamless writing.
+Told in the third person, Blankman’s writing style is beautiful.
+Stunning and seamless writing.

 Prisoner of Night and Fog weaves fictional characters in with real life historical figures from Hitler’s inner circle: Eva Braun, Geli Raubal (Hitler’s niece), and Dr. Edmund Forster.

-Horrifying beginnings are discussed through the interesting fictional character of Dr. Whitestone—a psychiatrist from England studying Hitler.
-Through the Dr. Whitestone’s character, information about Hitler (which we know today) is revealed.
-He was a psychopath among many other things.
+Horrifying beginnings are laid out through the interesting fictional character of Dr. Whitestone, a psychiatrist from England studying Hitler.

-Prisoner of Night and Fog perfectly pinpoints attitudes towards the Jews of that time, and also informs the reader on other specific prejudices and fallacies young people like Gretchen were fed.
+Prisoner of Night and Fog focuses on attitudes toward Jews, which informs the reader about specific prejudices and fallacies young people like Gretchen were fed then.

 One of the great subplots was the love story between Gretchen and Daniel.
 Perfection.
 Blankman stayed true to the times and gave a sweet and poetic portrayal of the connection between these two.
 Romance fans will approve!